 Working from home is set to continue for a lot of us for the foreseeable future, which means employers are looking for these particular qualities, explains Alex Jonsson.
 “Companies need to know that even though you don’t have a team around you sitting in an office, you are going to be able to work by yourself, and work quite autonomously,” she said.

 This doesn’t have to mean that you’re calendar-blocking each hour of your day.
 However, even if you’re not working, it’s a good idea to demonstrate that you have some kind of routine that keeps you productive and healthy.

 3. Have you learnt any new skills in the past couple of months?

 You don’t have to pretend you’ve been on some kind of productivity marathon if you haven’t.
-Of course employers will want to know if you’ve added any professional skills to your CV, but talking about hobbies you’ve picked up or personal lessons you’ve learnt helps to give interviewers a glimpse of your personality.
+Of course, employers will want to know if you’ve added any professional skills to your CV, but talking about hobbies you’ve picked up or personal lessons you’ve learned helps to give interviewers a glimpse of your personality.

 How do you answer if you can’t think of anything you’ve learnt in the past couple of months?
 According to Olivieri, even trying out a new recipe counts.
 “We’ve all discovered that we have new culinary skills,” she said.

 Potential employers have every right to ask about a candidate’s home working environment.
 “Especially making sure that employees have a computer with internet access, they have access to a telephone or a landline, and asking about their signal,” said Jonsson.

 Employers need to know that you have the equipment you need to do the job.
 However, they are aware that few of us have the perfect WFH set-up.
 Don’t be afraid to mention any challenges you’ve faced working from home, and how you’ve found solutions that work around them.

 “It’s a good question for employers to ask candidates to see how creative they can be, and how they’re dealing with the current situation,” said Jonsson.

 5. We’re all on Slack.
 Have you used it before?